-- 3.1 In carrying out its functions, the Authority will promote the following objectives: - The protection of public health and safety - The preservation of a professional and responsible Hackney Carriage and Private Hire trade - · Access to an efficient and effective public transport service - The protection of the environment - 3.2 The aim of the licensing process, in this context, is to regulate the Hackney Carriage and Private Hire trade in order to promote the above objectives.
-It is the Authority's wish to facilitate well run and responsible businesses, which display sensitivity to the wishes and needs of the general public. - 3.3 This Policy Statement recognises the Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000, which places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial groups.
-This Policy Statement also recognises that the Council is required to produce a race equality scheme assessing the impact of proposed policies on race equality and to monitor policies for any adverse impact on the promotion of race equality, and this Policy Statement is referenced in this race equality scheme.
-The Authority, in determining applications, will have regard to this legislation so as to avoid any possible indirect discriminatory impact on particular ethnic groups. - 3.4 This Policy Statement recognises the Equality Act 2010, and this is directly addressed in this Policy Statement.
+- 3.1 In carrying out its functions, the Authority will promote the following objectives: - The protection of public health and safety - The preservation of a professional and responsible Hackney Carriage and Private Hire trade - Access to an efficient and effective public transport service - The protection of the environment - 3.2 The aim of the licensing process, in this context, is to regulate the Hackney Carriage and Private Hire trade in order to promote the above objectives.
+It is the Authority's wish to facilitate well run and responsible businesses, which display sensitivity to the wishes and needs of the general public. - 3.3 This Policy Statement recognises the Equality Act 2010 and this is directly addressed in this Policy Statement.